Marshall County girl named Eagle Scout

 She developed an Ohio River Educational Kiosk, to educate and inform the community.

 She started building in August and finished the project at the end of October.
-You can visit her Kiosk down by Paden City Docks.
+You can visit her Kiosk by the Paden City Docks.

-This highly accomplished young lady is an example to all that you can achieve your goals if you put your mind to it.
+This highly accomplished young lady is an example to all that you can achieve your goals if you do your best and persevere.